techfaqs/Tech-FAQs/ML_and_DL/tensorflow_2/RNN implementation using tf 2.0.md

     -----------------------------------------------------
     They are good but wish they were also baked.
 Have not found baked no salt potato chips anywhere.
 If there are any I wish someone would post.
     -----------------------------------------------------

+Reduce dataframe to a first 50,000 rows and print head:

 ```python
 df3 = df2.head(50000)
 df3.head()
 ```

 <div>
   <style>
     .dataframe tbody tr th:only-of-type {
         vertical-align: middle;
     }
     .dataframe tbody tr th {
         vertical-align: top;
     }
     .dataframe thead th {
         text-align: right;
     }